Skip to Main content

 The Attendance Policy has more information regarding student absences.

-Students are required to have 2 MMR vaccines (measles, mumps, and rubella) in order to attend Flagler College.
+Students must have 2 MMR vaccines (measles, mumps, and rubella) to attend Flagler College.
 If you are a full-time student, all forms are due within three weeks of your admission letter from the college.

 All newly admitted students will receive a letter about registering for the Student Health Portal and the Med+Proctor immunization portal.
-Immunizations, permission to treat form, Immunization exemption request and waivers will be handled by Med+Proctor.
+Immunizations, permission to treat forms, Immunization exemption requests, and waivers will be handled by Med+Proctor.

-All full-time students need to either be immunized for Meningitis and Hepatitis B or sign a waiver for each acknowledging the risk but refusing the immunization.
+All full-time students must either be immunized for Meningitis and Hepatitis B or sign a waiver for each acknowledging the risk but refusing the immunization.
 These can be found on your Med+Proctor portal.

 Additional information regarding our required immunizations, waivers, exemptions, and instructions for uploading your immunization records to Med+Proctor can be found on our Immunization page.